Time for the best fall cake I’ve made in a long time, this pumpkin apple cake has it all.

 I use butternut squash because I always use it when it calls for pumpkin purée.
 I love it, is readily available all the time, and we don’t have canned pumpkin of any kind here.
 It’s the real pumpkin thing or nothing.

 Oh, and the crumble is the base for the cake too.
-Awesome recipe.
+Just like Ina Garten’s plum tart.

 - 3 Tablespoons butter